Quacktillius/Text-based-Adventure/README.md

 * Can move horizontally
 * Can fire projectiles towards enemies
 * Can pick up "power-ups" that grant special abilities such as increased damage, faster movement etc.
+* Has 100 points of health, and 3 lives, i.e can respawn thrice without having to restart

 ##### Enemies
 Enemies will randomly appear at the top of the screen and move downwards.
 There will be distinct classes of enemies and each class will add some nuances to the core gameplay loop.